In this article...

-But not every PM software meets the unique needs of marketers:
+Not every PM software meets the unique needs of marketers:

 A survey conducted by Carnegie Mellon found that when organizations become better at project management, key performance metrics significantly increase.
 Scheduling adherence rises 50 percent.
 Productivity can improve by over 60 percent.
-Numbers like these helped the global project and portfolio management market grow to $3.9 billion in 2013, and its predicted to reach $5.7 billion by 2018.2 At that time, the much larger marketing software sector is expected to reach $32.4 billion.
+Numbers like these helped the global project and portfolio management market grow to $3.9 billion in 2013, and its predicted to reach $5.7 billion by 2018.
+At that time, the much larger marketing software sector is expected to reach $32.4 billion.

 Together, marketing project management software may be a mouthful, but it has the potential to meet the nuanced needs of marketing professionals and drive measurable business performance.